casy-lab/PX4_Firmware/README.md

 ```
 git clone https://github.com/casy-lab/PX4_Firmware --recursive
 ```
-Then build the code in simulation mode by running:
+Then build the code in Software-In-The-Loop (SITL) simulation mode by running:
 ```
-cd ab_es_proj_firmware
 DONT_RUN=1 make px4_sitl_default gazebo
 ```
 If you want build the code for a specific platform, run:
 ```
-cd ab_es_proj_firmware
 DONT_RUN=1 make px4_fmu-v*Your_Specific_Platform*_default
 ```
-Currently IBM regulator and Extremum Seeking module are available in simulation and for Pixhawk Cube:
+In particular, at the moment, the IMB regulator and ES modules are available in Hardware-In-The-Loop (HITL) simulation for the Pixhawk Cube board, so we can build the code by:
 ```
-cd ab_es_proj_firmware
 DONT_RUN=1 make px4_fmu-v3_default
 ```
-To run the autopilot in simulation mode, without ROS interface, type:
+To run the autopilot in SITL simulation mode, without ROS interface, type:
 ```
-cd ab_es_proj_firmware
 make px4_sitl gazebo_iris
 ```
-These command will launch a Gazebo simulation by spawning an Iris drone model at coordinates:
+Those commands will launch a Gazebo simulation by spawning an Iris drone model at coordinates:
 ```
 X = -49.0 m
 Y = -49.0 m
 Z =  0.0 m
 ```
 The spawned Iris drone is already endowed with the ARVA receiver.
-The Gazebo world is shaped to mimic an avalanche scenario, and an ARVA transmitter is located at coordinates:
+The Gazebo world is shaped to mimic an avalanche scenario, and the ARVA transmitter (victim) is located at coordinates:
 ```
 X = -15.0 m
 Y = -25.0 m
 Z =  17.0 m
 ```
-and with rotations:
+and with orientation wrt the inertial frame given by (see [2] for the notation):
 ```
 Y = 10.0°
 R = 155.0°